pingcap/docs/performance-tuning-practices.md

 ![dashboard-for-query-interface](/media/performance/case1.png)

 From the following flame chart of TiDB, you can see that the CPU consumption of functions such as `Compile` and `Optimize` is significant during the SQL execution.
-Because the application uses the Query interface, TiDB cannot use the execution plan cache, which results in TiDB needing to compile and generate an execution plan for each SQL statement.
+Because the application uses the Query interface, TiDB cannot use the execution plan cache.
+TiDB needs to compile and generate an execution plan for each SQL statement.

 ![flame-graph-for-query-interface](/media/performance/7.1.png)